Senator Barbara A. Favola represents Virginia’s 40th district, which includes most of Arlington County.

 Barbara Favola is an experienced public servant and a fierce advocate for women, children, families, and our most vulnerable populations.

 Senator Favola began her career as a Presidential Management Intern, in what is now called the Presidential Fellow Program, and worked her way up to become a Senior Advisor in the Department of Health and Human Services.
 During her fifteen years with the Department, she worked to improve the health of minorities and increase access to healthcare.
+She also worked as a congressional staffer on the House Budget Committee.

 When Senator Favola’s son was born with learning challenges, she focused her attention on ensuring that he obtained a quality education in the Arlington Public Schools.
 She became involved in the school system, helping school officials and parents understand and implement Individual Educational Plans, in accordance with the federal IDEA law.
 She was an early proponent of classrooms that are integrated with all types of learners.
 It was this advocacy that drew her to run for public office.